 - Rigid beam girders or a welded box girder which allows for optimum load distribution

-- The optional ability to have girder ends tailored to allow from loads to be handled immediately to adjacent building wall
+- The optional ability to have girder ends tailored to allow for loads to be handled immediately to adjacent building wall

 Top Running Double Girder Cranes

-An optional maintenance platform and trolley platform can be added, these help to ensure that you not only facilitate your crane maintenance but can also ensure that any of your hall fittings such as lamps, supply lines or anything similar can quickly and easily be reached.
+An optional maintenance platform and trolley platform can be added, this helps to ensure that you not only facilitate your crane maintenance but can also ensure that any of your hall fittings such as lamps, supply lines or anything similar can quickly and easily be reached.

 The benefits of Top Running Double Girder Cranes: